 Standard working hours for this post are 37 hours per week excluding breaks which are unpaid.

 If you are a current NPS employee, this vacancy may be available on a Loan basis for up to 2 years.
 Applications are invited from suitable qualified staff.

 The Loan/Secondment is subject to the approval of the selected candidate's Business Unit, which should be obtained before confirmation of appointment.

-For more information and to apply the job, please visit here.
+For more information and to apply the post, please visit here.

-For eligibility to become a Chaplain, please visit here.
+For eligibility to become a Prison Chaplain, please visit here.